 - 1. What values are true in C? - 2.
 What does the C statement "int q;" do inside the computer, as discussed in class? - 3.
 Is #include a reserved word in C?
 Explain your answer very briefly. - 4.
 When would you use a sentinel-controlled loop? - 5.
 (6 pts) Write two complete examples, one of each of the preprocessor directives we have reviewed in class. - 6.
 What is the main issue, as discussed in class, that you must consider when choosing a sentinel? - 7.
 Structured programming says that all programs can be written using a combination of three kinds of control structures.
 What are they? - 8.
-You are told to write some code that will execute 100,000 times.
-As discussed in class, which type of loop should you probably use?

-- 9. You are told to write a sentinel-controlled loop.
-As discussed in class, which type of loop should you probably use? - 10.
-You are told to write a loop that runs until the user enter a Carmichael number.
-As discussed in class, which type of loop should you probably use? - 11.
-(4 pts) When you load a C program, what physical part of the computer does it come from? - 12.
-(4 pts) When you load a C program, what physical part of the computer does it go to? - 13.
-(6 pts) What are the structures we have studied in class so far for accomplishing selection of code in C? - 14.
-(12 pts) Write the appropriate shell command next to each task: - (a) compile a C program - (b) list the contents of a file - (c) show the location of the current directory - (d) create a new directory - (e) make a copy of a file - 15.
-(4 pts) What is binary 100100110101010 in hex? - 16.
-(4 pts) What is binary 1101101 in decimal? - 17.
-(4 pts) What is decimal 567 in hex? - 18.
-(4 pts) What is decimal 322 in binary?

-- 19. (4 pts) Advocates of this philosophy proved that all programming could be done using only sequence, selection, and repetition.
-What is its name? - 20.
-(4 pts) Write the binary equivalent of the decimal number 157. - 21.
-(10 pts) Write a for loop using the variable provided that prints the following output:
+(4 pts) When you load a C program, what physical part of the computer does it come from?

+- 9. (4 pts) When you load a C program, what physical part of the computer does it go to? - 10.
+(6 pts) What are the structures we have studied in class so far for accomplishing selection of code in C? - 11.
+(12 pts) Write the appropriate shell command next to each task: - (a) compile a C program - (b) list the contents of a file - (c) show the location of the current directory - (d) create a new directory - (e) make a copy of a file - 12.
+(4 pts) Advocates of this philosophy proved that all programming could be done using only sequence, selection, and repetition.
+What is its name? - 13.
+12 pts.
+Write the six stages of a C program in order.
+Next to each, write the shell command that accomplishes it.